phetdam/c-npy-demo/README.rst

 1. Keep Python and C stuff as far away from each other as possible.
-2. The GIL breathes much harder down your neck when you start using the Python C API, especially if you are trying to venture into multithreading.
+2. The GIL breathes much harder down your neck when you start using the Python C API, especially if you are trying to venture into multithreading with external libraries like OpenMP.
 See 1.
 3. The NumPy C API is unforgiving.
 Be sure to check for ``NULL`` pointers.
 4. If you aren't fluent in both languages, you will spend a lot of time frustrated.
 5. Conversely, the satisfaction gained from building code that not only gains the speed of C but also exposes a pretty Python API may be more than enough to make up for all your struggles.

+This project ended up being relatively large, and I will be porting a lot of the code written here for one of my future planned projects, although I won't be able to get started on that for a while.